gpoehl/phpReport/docs/source/sugar.rst

             :returns: The requested group level

-    .. php:method:: getGroupValues(): array
+    .. php:method:: getGroupValues(?int $dimID = null, bool $fromFirstLevel = true): array

             Get all active group values.
             Note that in footer methods the row which triggered the group change is not yet active.

-            :returns: Array having all values related to groups from first dimension to current dimension.
+            :param int|null $dimID: The dimension id for / till the group values will be returned.
+             Defaults to the current dimension id.

+            :param bool $fromFirstLevel: When true all group values from the first dimension to the requested dimension are returned.
+When false only the group values of the requested dimension are returned.

+            :returns: Array with requested group values indexed by group level.

     .. php:method:: getGroupValue($group = null)